How Often Does Google Crawl Websites?

 These situations include pages that are not accessible to anonymous users.
 If your page has password protection and is not open to random web users, the chances of a Google crawl are prevented.
 If your page has been previously crawled or has a duplicate URL, bots will not crawl it frequently.

 Sometimes, robots.txt blocks certain pages, and Google cannot crawl them.
-So, check whether your URL has been blocked and make the necessary changes.
+So, check whether your URL has been blocked and make the necessary changes within the recommended 90 days.

 How Can I Tell If Google Has Crawled My Site?

-In addition, you can ask Google Bot to re-crawl your pages through the search console and limit your crawl rate.
-One of the latest updates Google introduced was the URL inspection tool that gives more transparent information and helps site owners understand how Google views a particular site.
+In addition, you can ask Google Bot to re-crawl your pages through the search console, address “How do I get Google to crawl my website again?”, and limit your crawl rate.
+One of the latest updates Google introduced was the URL inspection tool, which gives more transparent information and helps site owners understand how Google views a particular site.

-Upon entering your link in the Google Search Console, the engine provides data about the last crawl date, crawl errors encountered during the crawling or indexing process, and other pertinent information.
+Upon entering your link in the Google Search Console, the engine provides data about when Google last crawled, crawl errors encountered during the crawling or indexing process, and other pertinent information.

 Although Google Analytics can help you segregate your traffic and determine what appeals to people who visit your site, you must know how to deal with your website content.
 We’ll talk more about this in the next section.